Life at Stanford

 Intern Orientation Month

-Incoming interns have a five-week orientation consisting of lectures, workshops, training, and proctored ED shifts to start residency on the right foot and make connections with one another and faculty that prove invaluable.
+Incoming interns have a four-week orientation consisting of lectures, workshops, training, and proctored ED shifts to start residency on the right foot and make connections with one another and faculty that prove invaluable.

 World-Class Recreation Facilities